16 Reasons Right Now Could Be the Worst Time Ever to Buy a House

 Inflation wouldn’t be such a big deal if wages were keeping up with the rising prices.
 Unfortunately, this hasn’t been the case.
 At its peak, price inflation had risen 9.1% whereas wages had risen 6.7%.

-Wage growth managed to outpace inflation in August 2023, but it remains to be seen if it can make up for the ground it has lost in recent months.
+Wage growth managed to outpace inflation in the second half of 2023, but it remains to be seen if it can make up for the ground it lost earlier in the year.

 Layoffs